JCPuchalt/c-elegans_smartLight/README.md

 ### Requirements

 * Download and install OpenCV 3.0 and opencv_contrib
-* Download and install userland-master in [/home/pi/userland-master] (https://github.com/raspberrypi/userland)
+* Download and install userland in [/home/pi/userland-master] (https://github.com/raspberrypi/userland)
 * Set GPU memory at 256MB
 * Temporarily increase the swap